reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 >[!WARNING]
 >
 >- An SSD is **required** to the play the modlist.
->- Only Windows 10 or 11 operating systems are supported.
-Windows LTSC, special variants, lightened editions or any other modified variant **will not work.** Linux installations may work, but aren't supported, see the instructions bellow, or click [here](#Linux) for how to install.
+>- Only Windows 11 is supported.
+Windows LTSC, special variants, "lite" editions or any other modified variant **are absolutely not supported.** Linux installations may work, but aren't supported, see the instructions bellow, or click [here](#Linux) for how to install.
 MacOS is just fully unsupported.

     Minimum:
         Requires a 64-bit processor and operating system
-        OS: Windows 10 64-bit
+        OS: Windows 11
         Processor: Intel I5 4690 / AMD FX 8350
         Memory: 8 GB RAM
         Graphics: Nvidia GTX 970 / RX 480 (4GB+ of VRAM)